 Traditional - ASN Transfer Requirements

 Cosmetology Transfer Students

 Requirements for transfer into the Cosmetology program can be found by clicking on the following link: Cosmetology Program Transfer Requirements

 Requirements for transfer into the Practical Nursing program can be found by clicking on the following link: Practical Nursing Transfer Requirements

 Requirements for transfer into the Radiologic Technology program can be found by clicking on the following link: Radiologic Technology Transfer Requirements

 If a Southeastern Technical College student wishes to attend another technical college as a transient student, the student should contact his/her advisor.
 The advisor will complete the appropriate paperwork and make sure the student has met all prerequisites for the course(s) requested and forward the information to the Admissions Office.
 The Admissions/Registrar Office will verify that the student is in good academic standing and that there are no holds on the student's file prohibiting registration.
 The paperwork will then be forwarded to the Financial Aid Office for verification of any financial aid to the student.
 After this process is complete, the Admissions Office will make the Transient Agreement form available to the college the student wishes to attend.
 It is the responsibility of the student to apply through GVTC (https://gvtc.tcsg.edu) and pay any fees to the host college.

-This procedure applies for currently enrolled Southeastern Tech students seeking to take an online transient course(s) at another technical college.
+This procedure applies to currently enrolled Southeastern Tech students seeking to take an online transient course(s) at another technical college.

 Students Applying to STC through GVTC